illinoistech-itm/jhajek/itmt-430/reports/sprint-02/rubric.md

   - Explain and show how bugs were found, tracked, and delegated
   - Explain any security assumptions made and explain how these were discovered and mitigated
 - List the goals for the next sprint
-- Each team member should submit a small comment on their own accomplishments and describe what they did and explain any decisions referencing any lectures or material from the text book or web
+- Each team member should submit a small comment of their own accomplishments and describe what they did and explain any decisions referencing any lectures or material from the text book or web
 - Reference decisions from any of the videos, guest lectures, and class presentations, or text book
+- Also in the main directory of the team GitHub repo, there needs to be an **install.md** file with instructions and assumptions of how to install and run your project

 ## Report